 About 8 km of groomed tracks are available on the golf course.
 There is little change of elevation on these trails so it is optimal for beginner skiers.
 The start of the trails is at the Clubhouse of the golf course where you will find ample free parking.
 The trails are jointly groomed by the Golf Course and by the Nordic Society volunteers on a regular basis.
+A 4km stretch of the Fernie Dyke is also groomed by the personnel of the golf course.
+Enjoy the views as you ski on this multi-use trail – Dogs are welcome here.
 How to get there: To reach it from the highway 3, turn south at the 13th Street light, then turn left again on 6th Avenue for 400 metres, then right again on Fairway Drive for 800 metres to the parking area.
 There is a kiosk next to the Clubhouse for signing up and to deposit your fee for the $15 daily pass or $25 per family, or you may purchase a pass online here.
 Show your support for our volunteers!
 You may consider getting a Nordic Society season pass for $100/adult or $220/family here.
-The management of the golf course has specified that NO DOGS be allowed on these trails.
+The management of the golf course has specified that NO DOGS be allowed on the trails of the golf course.
 The starting point is at the clubhouse ( 49.516403 N, 115.047922 W )

 More Cross Country ski trails near Fernie